Skip to main content

 Step 5: Disable the Zoom waiting room

 The Voice Agent joins Zoom directly.
-If the waiting room is on, the bot sits there indefinitely — there's nobody in the call to admit it.
+If the waiting room is on, the agent sits there indefinitely — there's nobody in the call to admit it.

 1. Sign in to Zoom at zoom.us.